run-ai/docs/docs/Researcher/Scheduling/Allocation-of-CPU-and-Memory.md

 ## Introduction

 When we discuss the allocation of deep learning compute resources, the discussion tends to focus on GPUs as the most critical resource.
-But there are two additional resources that are no less important:
+But two additional resources are no less important:

 *   CPUs.
 Mostly needed for preprocessing and postprocessing tasks during a deep learning training run.
 *   Memory.
 Has a direct influence on the quantities of data a training run can process in batches.